Life Abroad, Living in Barcelona

 If you want the flexibility to pick exactly which doctors, specialists, or clinics you go to in Barcelona, SafetyWing’s Nomad Insurance is a great option.
 With the Complete Nomad Insurance, you can see any local provider you like.

-The public Catalan healthcare system, CatSalut, provides residents access to a wide range of services from primary care and routine check-ups to specialist treatments.
+The public Catalan healthcare system, CatSalut, provides residents with access to a wide range of services from primary care and routine check-ups to specialist treatments.
 For routine check-ups, vaccinations, blood tests, etc., there are local health centres, called CAPs, in all neighborhoods throughout the city.

 Once you are registered in the public healthcare system, you can attend any doctor for free or at a very low cost.
 However, waiting times in CatSalut can be very long, and it can be really difficult to reschedule an appointment.